 Overall, there don’t seem to be any serious long-term dangers to eating incredibly spicy peppers or other spicy foods.

 In an article written on the topic of the health benefits of spicy food, University of Chicago Medicine gastroenterologist Edwin McDonald says that although patients cite spicy food as the suspected culprits for a number of gastrointestinal problems, such as ulcers, this is likely not the case.
 “Contrary to popular belief, multiple studies show that capsaicin actually inhibits acid production in the stomach.
 As a matter of fact, capsaicin has been considered as a medication for preventing ulcer development in people who take non-steroidal anti-inflammatory drugs.”

 Eating Hot Food: Just the Right Amount

-Those who choose to enjoy a tolerable amount of heat in their spicy food generally have nothing to fear.
-Combined with a balanced diet, spicy food can be goof for you – it has a lot to offer in the way of health benefits.
-For those keen on tempting their tummies with insane amounts of heat, spiciness can have unpleasant – but not life-threatening – consequences.
-To avoid these, you should follow these tips:
+Those who choose to enjoy a tolerable amount of heat in their food generally have nothing to fear.
+Combined with a balanced diet, spicy food can be good for you.
+It has a lot to offer in the way of health benefits.
+For those keen on tempting their tummies with insane amounts of heat, spiciness can have unpleasant — but not life-threatening — consequences.
+To avoid these, follow these tips:

-- It is best to wear gloves when cutting or otherwise processing chilies.
-If you don’t have gloves at the ready, be sure to wash your hands thoroughly afterwards and avoid touching your eyes.
+- Wear gloves when cutting or otherwise processing chilies.
+If you don’t have gloves at the ready, be sure to wash your hands thoroughly afterward and avoid touching your eyes.

-- Take your first tastes bite by bite and try not to use too much seasoning before knowing how hot it is.
+- Keep your first bites small, and try not to use too much seasoning before knowing how hot it is.